 Introduction to Project Scheduling Management

 A project schedule can be created only if there is a clear vision for the project.
-A schedule can be scripted when a project can be integrated into an intricate functional structure of the various little deliverables.
+A schedule can be scripted when a project can be integrated into the various little deliverables’ intricate functional structure.

 What is the Aim of a Project Schedule?

-The objective of any project schedule is to guide the employees in completing the project in a systematic and organized manner through efficient planning that optimizes the time available.
+The objective of any project schedule is to guide the employees in completing the project systematically and organized through efficient planning that optimizes the time available.
 The schedule ensures the employees adhere to a proposed timeline, minimizing delays.

 Scheduling the project is part of any project planning.
 An explicit project schedule aids in directing the employees through a project’s life-cycle, thereby ensuring the employees do not get deviated or hasty.

 A project contains five major components, wherein the project schedule is an essential part of the second component.